diegobrunetto/currency-converter/README.md

 # Currency-Converter
-This is a simple currency converter made from a Wes Bos course using the aPI from http://exchangeratesapi.io/
+This is a simple currency converter made from a Wes Bos course using the API from http://exchangeratesapi.io/